lulu0913/VRKG4Rec/README.md

 This is the PyTorch Implementation for the paper VRKG4Rec (WSDM'23):

 > Lingyun Lu, Bang Wang, Zizhuo Zhang, Shenghao Liu and Han Xu.
 VRKG4Rec: Virtual Relational Knowledge Graph for Recommendation.
-[Paper in arXiv](https://arxiv.org/).
-In WSDM'2023.

 ## Introduction